CIS5650-Fall-2024/Project2-Stream-Compaction/README.md

 ![](img/graphs/block_size.png)

-Past 32, the block size didn't make a significant difference on performance.
+Past 32, the block size didn't make a significant difference with regards to performance.
 I decided to use a block size of 256 for further analysis.

 ### Array Size vs. Time